 University of Leeds Acceptance Rate

 The University of Leeds welcomes students from all around the world and provides a warm, diverse atmosphere.
-A surprising 11% of applicants are accepted by the university, according to the UCAS 2022 Report with only 7,345 of the 67,565 entries being accepted.
-Prospective students are advised to appropriately plan their studies if they want to pursue higher education at the university.
+According to the UCAS Report, a surprising 11% of applicants are accepted by the institution, with only 7,800 of the 69,085 entries being received.
+Prospective students are advised to plan their studies appropriately if they want to pursue higher education at the university.

 Preparing for the University of Leeds